“We live mortgage-free on our island of tiny homes”

 Tim Davidson and Sam Cosner

-On the tiny home's upper level, a handy storage loft or guest space sits over the kitchen, while opposite it at the rear of the property is the master loft – Tim and Sam's bedroom.
+On the tiny home's upper level, a handy storage loft or guest space sits over the kitchen, while opposite at the rear of the property is the master loft – Tim and Sam's bedroom.

 Remarkably, the snug area comfortably accommodates a queen-sized bed, flanked by two beautiful Tiffany-style sconces on either side.
 A creative addition, the deep, custom headboard is actually home to handy storage cupboards that help keep clutter at bay.